 Sustainable Forestry Initiative® (SFI) program participants believe forest landowners have an important stewardship responsibility and a commitment to society.
 They recognize the importance of maintaining viable commercial, family forest and conservation forest land bases.

-In keeping with this responsibility, SFI program participants must achieve the following principles which apply to the SFI 2015-2019 Forest Management Standard, SFI 2015-2019 SFI Fiber Sourcing Standard.
-The SFI Standard is supported by additional mandatory requirements including more specific objectives, performance measures and indicators.
+The following SFI principles apply to the current SFI Forest Management Standard and the current SFI Fiber Sourcing Standard.
+These SFI principles are supported by additional mandatory requirements including more specific objectives, performance measures and indicators.
 Learn more on the SFI website.

 Sustainable Forestry.
-To practice sustainable forestry to meet the needs of the present without compromising the ability of future generations to meet their own needs by practicing a land stewardship ethic that integrates reforestation and the managing, growing, nurturing and harvesting of trees for useful products and ecosystem services such as the conservation of soil, air and water quality, carbon, biological diversity, wildlife and aquatic habitats, recreation and aesthetics.
+To practice sustainable forestry means meeting the needs of the present while promoting the ability of future generations to meet their own needs by practicing a land stewardship ethic that integrates reforestation and the managing, growing, nurturing and harvesting of trees for useful products, and for the provision of ecosystem services such as the conservation of soil, air and water quality and quantity, climate change adaptation and mitigation, biological diversity, wildlife and aquatic habitats, recreation and aesthetics.

 Forest Productivity and Health.
-To provide for regeneration after harvest and maintain the productive capacity of the forest land base, and to protect and maintain long-term forest and soil productivity.
-In addition, to protect forests from economically or environmentally undesirable levels of wildfire, pests, diseases, invasive exotic plants and animals, and other damaging agents and thus maintain and improve long-term forest health and productivity.
+To provide for regeneration after harvest and maintain the health and productive capacity of the forest land base, and to protect and maintain long-term soil health and productivity.
+In addition, to protect forests from economically, environmentally or socially undesirable impacts of wildfire, pests, diseases, invasive species, and other damaging agents and thus maintain and improve long-term forest health and productivity.

 Protection of Water Resources.
-To protect water bodies and riparian areas, and to conform with forestry best management practices to protect water quality.
+To protect and maintain the water quality and quantity of water bodies and riparian areas, and to conform with forestry best management practices to protect water quality, to meet the needs of both human communities and ecological systems.

-Protection of Biological Diversity.To manage forests in ways that protect and promote biological diversity, including animal and plant species, wildlife habitats, and ecological or natural community types.
+Protection of Biological Diversity.To manage forests in ways that protect and promote biological diversity, including animal and plant species, wildlife habitats, ecologically and culturally important species, threatened and endangered species (i.e., Forest with Exceptional Conservation Values) and native forest cover types at multiple scales.

 Aesthetics and Recreation.
 To manage the visual impacts of forest operations and to provide recreational opportunities for the public.